snowclipsed/snowclipsed.github.io/_pages/about.md

 I am a graduate student pursuing computer sciences at [Khoury College of Computer Sciences](https://www.khoury.northeastern.edu/), Northeastern University.

-I am interested in researching technologies like [Vision-Language Models](https://huggingface.co/blog/vision_language_pretraining) and [Reinforcement Learning](https://developer.ibm.com/learningpaths/get-started-automated-ai-for-decision-making-api/what-is-automated-ai-for-decision-making).
+I am interested in researching technologies like [Vision-Language Models](https://huggingface.co/blog/vision_language_pretraining), [Object detection and Segmentation](https://paperswithcode.com/task/semantic-segmentation) and [Reinforcement Learning](https://developer.ibm.com/learningpaths/get-started-automated-ai-for-decision-making-api/what-is-automated-ai-for-decision-making).
 I also like putting them to use to create fun projects and consumer applications.
 When I am not doing that, I pursue making games and document my learnings and thoughts in my blog.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.